sohndotcloud/so-you-think-you-know-git/README.md

 # Restore from x time ago
 git restore --source HEAD@{2.hours.ago} file.txt
 ```
-It's very useful to jump back to when the project was working with this command.
+It's very useful to jump to when the project was working with this command.

 #### Commits with SSH Key Signatures
 ```bash